-The audit committee, which consists of Mr. Droller, Mr. Kleijwegt and Mr. Schikan, assists the Board in overseeing our accounting and financial reporting processes and the audits of our financial statements.
-Mr. Schikan serves as Chairman of the committee.
+The audit committee, which consists of Dr. de Jonge Schuermans, Mr. Schikan, and Ms. Monges, assists the Board in overseeing our accounting and financial reporting processes and the audits of our financial statements.
+Ms. Monges serves as Chairman of the committee.
 In addition, the audit committee is responsible for the appointment, compensation, retention and oversight of the work of our independent registered public accounting firm.
-Our Board has determined that Mr. Droller and Mr. Schikan satisfy the "independence" requirements set forth in the Nasdaq listing standards and Rule 10A-3 under the Exchange Act and expects that Mr. Droller and Mr. Schikan will continue to satisfy such "independence" requirements.
-Our Board has determined that Mr. Schikan and Mr. Kleijwegt qualify as "audit committee financial experts," as such term is defined in the rules of the SEC.
+Our Board has determined that Mr. Schikan and Ms. Monges satisfy the "independence" requirements set forth in the Nasdaq listing standards and Rule 10A-3 under the Exchange Act and expects that Dr. de Jonge Schuermans, Mr. Schikan and Ms. Monges will continue to satisfy such "independence" requirements.
+Our Board has determined that Mr. Schikan and Ms. Monges qualify as "audit committee financial experts," as such term is defined in the rules of the SEC.